gabrielStanovsky/yall/README.md

 # Identifying plurality in English second person pronouns

-This repo contains the data described [Y’all should read this!
+This repo contains the data described in [Y’all should read this!
 Identifying Plurality in Second-Person Personal Pronouns in English Texts](https://arxiv.org/pdf/1910.11966.pdf).
 The data is composed of two domains: [Twitter](./data/twitter) and [Europarl](./data/europarl).
 In each, we identified and annotated gold plurality labels for the ambiguous English "you".